chicio/chicio.github.io/_posts/2018-12-03-react-native-modules-bridge-communication-uiviewcontroller-ios.md

 layout: post
 title: "React Native: a simple architecture for Native Modules communication with your UIViewController on iOS"
-description: "In this post I will talk about a simple architecture for communication between React Native Native modules (aka bridges) and your native code."
+description: "In this post I will talk about a simple architecture for communication between React Native Native modules (aka bridges) and your native code on iOS."
 date: 2018-12-03
 image: /assets/images/posts/native-modules-communication-ios.jpg
 tags: [react native, javascript, swift, objective-c, ios, apple, android, java, mobile application development]